New Brunswick premier to meet with lieutenant-governor after party’s mandate ‘accomplished’

 However, it also says they plan to talk about the "upcoming speech from the throne," scheduled for Tuesday.

 The next provincial election is scheduled for Sept.
-24, 2018.
+24, 2018, but that date isn't mandatory.

 The cryptic statement from the premier's press secretary says that three years ago the Liberals received a mandate to focus on the priorities of New Brunswickers and adds "we have accomplished that mandate."